Jzukas125/Obsidian-Notes/CyberSecruity/TryHackMe/SOC Level 1/Snort.md

 	- Non-payload Rule Options - Rule options that focus on non-payload data.
 These options will help create specific patterns and identify network issues.

 # Snort2 Operation Logic: Points to Remember

+Points to Remember
+	Main Components of Snort
+		Packet